Skip to content

 spotter scan --import-payload payload.json

-Setting Target Ansible Version
+Setting target Ansible version

+To scan against a different version, we can use --ansible-version or -a.
 For instance, if we want to scan for potential issues related to running our playbooks with Ansible 2.9, we can use the following command:

 spotter scan --ansible-version 2.9 playbook.yml